Bacagine/libtrace/README.md

 ![Colored Logger](doc/img/log.png)

-My personal debug library for my C/C++ programers
+My personal debug library for my C/C++ programs

 # How to use?